iotaledger/iota.rs/bindings/java/iota-client-java/README.md

 }
 ```

-# Examples
+# Documentation

-Please visit the [examples](../../../documentation/docs/libraries/java/how_to) page for more information on using the IOTA Java Client Library.
+Please visit the [examples](../../../documentation/docs/libraries/java/getting_started.md) page for more information on using the IOTA Java Client Library.
 More examples on how to use the library can be found [here](examples/ExampleProject/src).
 In addition, since the IOTA Java library is similar to the IOTA Rust library, you might also want to look
 into Rust examples.

-# API Reference

-Information about the API reference can be found [here](../../../documentation/docs/libraries/rust/api_reference.md)

-## Documentation

-Documentation can be found [here](https://wiki.iota.org/iota.rs/libraries/java/getting_started).